When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 Reward hard work

-Start simple by setting daily reading goals that unlock fun daily activities that interest your kids like screen time or playing with friends.
+Start simple by setting daily reading goals that unlock fun daily activities that interest your kids, like screen time or playing with friends.

 Next, add some weekly rewards for reading.
 Weekly rewards might include small prizes or special treats like a $5 prize to a favorite store or an ice cream on Saturday.
 The reward has to be motivating to your child.

-Last, try to add a bigger reward for reaching completing the complete reading challenge.
+Last, try to add a bigger reward for reaching completing the whole reading challenge.
 Offer your child a true reward that will motivate them and keep them interested all summer.
 Be sure it’s a reward they will be interested in for 10-12 weeks.

 Daily reading is a great way to continue learning all summer.
 What books will you and your kids read this summer?